naveenbreddy/Data-Science-Portfolio-Projects/README.md

 # Data-Science-Portfolio-Projects
+Latest: Customer Churn prediction: using a generic dataset, tried on different concepts of EDA, feature engineering, visualization, preprocessing, modeling with different models like xgboost, rfs.

-Latest: Basic Machine learning modeling - SPACESHIP TITANIC dataset - predicting transportation status using Randomf Forest and XGBoost classifier (in End-End ML modeling folder)
+Previous: Basic Machine learning modeling - SPACESHIP TITANIC dataset - predicting transportation status using Randomf Forest and XGBoost classifier (in End-End ML modeling folder)
 **Kaggle rank of #407 on the first attemp**